• Skip to primary navigation

 Cooking:

-14. Spray some oil into the non-stick pan and turn on small/ low fire.
-Pan fry both sides of the sticky rice cake with red bean paste.
-Cover the lid for 5 minutes.
-Then, flip the other side pan fry and cover the lid for another 5 minutes.
+14. Spray some oil into the non-stick pan and turn on a small/ low fire.
+Pan fry both sides of the sticky rice cake with red bean paste and spray some water (squeeze the spray water bottle 5 times or add 1 tablespoon of water), then cover the lid for 5 minutes.
+After that, flip the other side pan fry and cover the lid for another 5 minutes.

 6 pan fried mochi or pan fried red bean paste rice cakes on a towel

 Enjoy this classic Cantonese pan fried mochi or red bean glutinous rice cake recipe!
-Also, check out these chocolate strawberries, Asian shaved ice, taro ice cream, almond jello, tofu pudding and ginger milk curd recipes.
+Also, check out these grass jelly drink, chocolate strawberries, Asian shaved ice, taro ice cream, honeydew popsicles, almond jello, tofu pudding and ginger milk curd recipes.

 You May Also Like These Recipes: